manticoresoftware/manticoresearch/manual/Functions/Searching_and_ranking_functions.md

 # Searching and ranking functions

 ### BM25A()
-`BM25A(k1,b)` returns precise `BM25A()`.
-Requires ranker `expr` and enabled `index_field_lengths`.
-Parameters `k` and `b` must be float.
+`BM25A(k1,b)` returns the exact `BM25A()` value.
+Requires the `expr` ranker and enabled `index_field_lengths`.
+Parameters `k1` and `b` must be floats.

 ### BM25F()
-`BM25F(k1,b, {field=weight, ...})` returns precise `BM25F()` and `index_field_lengths` to be enabled.
-Requires `expr` ranker. `k` and `b` parameters must be float.
+`BM25F(k1, b, {field=weight, ...})` returns the exact `BM25F()` value and requires `index_field_lengths` to be enabled.
+The `expr` ranker is also necessary.
+Parameters `k1` and `b` must be floats.

 ### EXIST()
-Replaces non-existent columns with default values.
-It returns either a value of an attribute specified by 'attr-name', or 'default-value' if that attribute does not exist.
-It does not support STRING or MVA attributes.
-This function is handy when you are searching through several tables with different schemas.
+Substitutes non-existent columns with default values.
+It returns either the value of an attribute specified by 'attr-name', or the 'default-value' if that attribute does not exist.
+STRING or MVA attributes are not supported.
+This function is useful when searching through multiple tables with different schemas.

 ```sql
 SELECT *, EXIST('gid', 6) as cnd FROM i1, i2 WHERE cnd>5
 ```

 ### MIN_TOP_SORTVAL()
-Returns sort key value of the worst found element in the current top-N matches if sort key is float and 0 otherwise.
+Returns the sort key value of the worst-ranked element in the current top-N matches if the sort key is a float, and 0 otherwise.

 ### MIN_TOP_WEIGHT()
-Returns weight of the worst found element in the current top-N matches.
+Returns the weight of the worst-ranked element in the current top-N matches.

 ### PACKEDFACTORS()
-`PACKEDFACTORS()` can be used in queries, either to just see all the weighting factors calculated when doing the matching, or to provide a binary attribute that can be used to write a custom ranking UDF.
-This function works only if expression ranker is specified and the query is not a full scan, otherwise it will return an error. `PACKEDFACTORS()` can take an optional argument that disables ATC ranking factor calculation: `PACKEDFACTORS({no_atc=1})` Calculating ATC slows down query processing considerably, so this option can be useful if you need to see the ranking factors, but do not need ATC. `PACKEDFACTORS()` can also be told to format its output as JSON: `PACKEDFACTORS({json=1})` The respective outputs in either key-value pair or JSON format would look as follows below.
+`PACKEDFACTORS()` can be used in queries to display all calculated weighting factors during matching or to provide a binary attribute for creating a custom ranking UDF.
+This function only works if the expression ranker is specified and the query is not a full scan; otherwise, it returns an error. `PACKEDFACTORS()` can take an optional argument that disables ATC ranking factor calculation: `PACKEDFACTORS({no_atc=1})`.
+Calculating ATC significantly slows down query processing, so this option can be useful if you need to see the ranking factors but don't require ATC. `PACKEDFACTORS()` can also output in JSON format: `PACKEDFACTORS({json=1})`.
+The respective outputs in either key-value pair or JSON format are shown below.
 (Note that the examples below are wrapped for readability; actual returned values would be single-line.)

 ```sql
 mysql> SELECT id, PACKEDFACTORS() FROM test1